hpi-dhc/omop-synthea/README.md

 Wait for the process to finish.

+*(Known issue: Closing the lid of a laptop or, more generally, sending the host machine to sleep might compromise the successful completion of this step.)*

 **4) Shut down the orchestrated containers:**

 After finishing, shut down the orchestrated containers by executing the following command: